-We must consider whether the Council has 'proper arrangements' to secure economy, efficiency and effectiveness in its use of resources.
+We are required to consider whether the Council has put in place 'proper arrangements' to secure economy, efficiency and effectiveness on its use of resources.
 This is known as our value for money conclusion.

-For 2017/18 this is based on the overall evaluation criterion:
+For 2018/19 this is based on the overall evaluation criterion: